webzcom/Flying_Monkeyz_HTTP_Port_Scanner/README.md

 Pop-Up Messages on Port Found:
   -  When script hits a web page on a port #, the HTML will be displayed in a pop-up window and log the URL and HTTP status for that URL.

+Srape Found Content:
+  - Added in version 2.0, you can now configure a scraper path to save scraped data for all found pages.

 LOG FILES:
   - The first time you run it, you'll see the log and error log files created.